frankstan33127/AwesomeAutoNews/README.md

 1. Clone this repo by using the command, `git clone https://github.com/frankstan33127/AwesomeAutoNews.git` while in your home/user/ directory in the terminal.

-2. Change the path of ICON in the desktop entry to make it working.
+2. Change the path of ICON in the desktop entry to make it working (specifically change $USER in the path to the name of your user directory).
 And you're good to go!

 3. You can add this script in the startup to make it run after every boot.